ldrouhot/ISCA/README.md

 ## Acknowledgement

-Lucas Drouhot gratefully acknowledges support from seed grant awarded by the 'Migration and Social Change' focus area at Utrecht University.
+Lucas Drouhot gratefully acknowledges support from a seed grant awarded by the 'Migration and Social Change' focus area at Utrecht University.